Reference definitions for terms used throughout RealScout, Member Support documentation, and Help Center articles. Terms are listed alphabetically.

 Impersonate (Manager Tools): Admin feature that allows a brokerage administrator to access an agent account for training and troubleshooting.
 (Admin-facing.)

 Invite Link: A shareable link that lets clients register themselves, reducing manual data entry.
-This is built in to the RealScout agent app.
+Built in to the RealScout agent app.

-ISA (Inside Sales Agent): A team role focused on lead follow-up and qualification, nurturing leads.
+ISA (Inside Sales Agent): A team role focused on lead follow-up and qualification.

 L